Nighttime paving began June 27 and will last through mid-September

 Upcoming Expanded Impacts:

-- Nighttime bridge work will begin in August.
+- Nighttime bridge work will begin soon after Labor Day.

 In order to maintain a safe work zone for travelers and construction crews during construction, travel lanes and segments of U.S. 26 and on- and off-ramps will close to traffic on various nights.
 Traffic control with signed detour routes will be provided.
 Expect traffic delays.